prepared by the Connecticut Judicial Branch law librarians:

 obligation for maintenance of minor child.
 Order for health insurance

-custody, care - Access to records of minor child by noncustodial parent
+interests of the child.
+Access to records of minor child by noncustodial

 not granted custody of a minor child shall not be denied the right of access